launchdarkly/terraform-provider-launchdarkly/website/docs/r/segment.html.markdown

 In addition to the arguments above, the resource exports the following attribute:

 - `id` - The unique environment ID in the format `project_key/env_key/segment_key`.

+- `creation_date` - The segment's creation date represented as a UNIX epoch timestamp.

 ## Import